yogeswarant/yogeswarant.github.com/content/2016-11-16-proxy-and-portforwading.markdown

 ### What is reverse proxy?

-Reverse proxy is a entity on the server side which will recieve all the requests on behalf of the server and forwards it to the actual server that is residing in the same network.
+Reverse proxy is an entity on the server side which will recieve all the requests on behalf of the server and forwards it to the actual server that is residing in the same network.

-### What is the difference between forward proxy an reverse proxy?
+### What is the difference between forward proxy and reverse proxy?

 It is only difference in perception i.e on whose behalf is this middle man is entering the picture.
 As we saw earlier, if the server itself brings something before it to act like a server on its behalf - that something is called reverse proxy.